 NTC will continue to support grant-funded projects.
 Grants for upcoming travel will be considered based on the latest university guidelines regarding travel.
 Staff members from NTC will be available by phone and Zoom meetings to discuss grant applications and grant funds.
 If you are working with an organization or faculty member that cancels your project or experience, grant money will not be awarded or will need to be returned to the university.
 We will handle each student’s case individually.

-Students who stay on campus/in New Orleans will be able to use the library -- including internet -- for class work and research.
+Students will be able to use the library -- including internet -- for class work and research.
 Review Library FAQ.

 The Academic Learning and Tutoring Center will be closed to students.
-However, all Tutoring, Writing and SI programs will be available as virtual appointments.
-Appointments can be made in TimeTap and will be held in GoBoard.
-Check TimeTap for available tutoring appointments and check for emails from your SI about when they will be scheduling sessions.
-We encourage all students to create a TimeTap account and take advantage of these resources as distance learning has unique challenges.
+However, all Tutoring and Writing will be available as virtual appointments.
+Appointments can be made in Accudemia and will be held in GoBoard.
+Check Accudemia for available tutoring appointments and check for emails from your SI about when they will be scheduling sessions.

-Yes success coaches will be available to help you navigate academic and personal challenges related to this major change and keep you on track for success this semester.
-All appointments will be virtual, via Zoom.
-Your coach will provide the information you need to sign in to the meeting.
+Yes, success coaches will be available to help you navigate academic and personal challenges related to this major change and keep you on track for success this semester.
+Our staff will be back on campus and you can choose a virtual appointment or in person.
+You will select your option when you make an appointment.
 Make an appointment.

 If you’d like to speak with a counselor or a case manager, contact CAPS (https://campushealth.tulane.edu/caps) or the Office of Case Management and Victim Support Services (https://cmvss.tulane.edu or (504) 314-2160).
 For support 24/7, you can contact a Student Resources and Support Services Professional On-Call at (504) 920-9900.